liggiorgio/ogd/Docs/GameConcept.md

 “Embark on a journey to fight back the forces of evil, one puzzle at a time.”

 ### Introduction
 In a faraway kingdom, an ancient danger threatens the people of those peaceful lands.
 The enemy, the Dreary Army, wants to bring dullness and boredom upon the realm and reduce every inhabitant to a vapid being.
 An Unnamed Hero and their loyal bird Zeely were chosen for this perilous journey to save everyone from eternal nothingness.
 The Hero and Zeely will fight to chase away the baddies once and for all.
-But the presence of Evil in these lands is just one of the mysteries to be unravelled...
+But the presence of Evil in these lands is just one of the mysteries to be unravelled.

 ### Description (of the game)
 This tile-matching game puts the player in front of a series of Match-3 puzzles while narrating a background story.
 Every level requires players to accomplish some objectives or satisfy certain conditions.
 Players can alter the game scheme by directly interacting with its elements, or by using power-ups with given side effects.
 In solo games, players have to clear every puzzle to progress through the story.
 Multiplayer games let users play story mode together via a shared scheme or one against each other in objective-based rounds.
 Unlockable in-game items are available, as well as profile customisation and social tools when playing online.